openmrs/openmrs-book-guide/troubleshooting.md

-This file should already contain a section with the header\[archive:mysqld\].
+This file should already contain a section with the header **\[archive:mysqld\]**.
 You can add the following line below that header:

 ```
 max_allowed_packet=64M
 ```

-You can also increase the maximum packet length using the MySQL Administrator application, by opening the Health section and changing themax\_allowed\_packetsetting on the System Variables tab.
-This setting can be increased up to a maximum of1024Mas necessary.
+You can also increase the maximum packet length using the MySQL Administrator application, by opening the Health section and changing the **max\_allowed\_packet** setting on the System Variables tab.
+This setting can be increased up to a maximum of **1024M** as necessary.

 Depending on your MySQL client, you may also need to adjust the maximum packet length of the client.
-If you are using the MySQL command line client, you can start it with an increasedmax\_allowed\_packetby adding the following after the MySQL command:
+If you are using the MySQL command line client, you can start it with an increased **max\_allowed\_packet** by adding the following after the MySQL command:

 ```
 --max_allowed_packet=64M